RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Introduction

-In this paper, we present a generic restarted subgradient (RSG) method for solving \eqref{eqn:prob0} which runs in multiple stages with each stage warm-started by the solution from the previous stage.
-Within each stage, the standard projected subgradient descent is performed for a fixed number of iterations with a constant step size.
-This step size is reduced geometrically from stage to stage.
-With these schemes, we show that RSG can achieve a lower iteration complexity than the classical SG method when $f$ belongs to some classes of functions.
-In particular, we summarize the main results and properties of RSG below: \begin{itemize} \item For the general problem \eqref{eqn:prob0}, under mild assumptions (see Assumption \ref{ass:rsg}), RSG has an iteration complexity of $O(\frac{1}{\epsilon^2}\log(\frac{1}{\epsilon}))$ which has an addition $\log(\frac{1}{\epsilon})$ term but has significantly smaller constant in $O(\cdot)$ compared to SG.
-In particular, SG's complexity depends on the distance from the initial solution to the optimal set while RSG's complexity only depends on the distance from the $\epsilon$-level set (defined in \eqref{def:LeSe}) to the optimal set, which is much smaller than the former distance. \item When $f$ is locally quadratically growing (see Definition~\ref{def:ssc}), which is a weaker condition than strong convexity, RSG can achieve an $O(\frac{1}{\epsilon}\log(\frac{1}{\epsilon}))$ iteration complexity. \item When $f$ admits a local Kurdyka-\L ojasiewicz property (see Definition~\ref{def:KL}) with a power desingularizing function of degree $1-\beta$ where $\beta\in[0,1)$, RSG can achieve an $O(\frac{1}{\epsilon^{2\beta}}\log(\frac{1}{\epsilon}))$ complexity. \item When the epigraph of $f$ over $\Omega$ is a polyhedron, RSG can achieve linear convergence, i.e., an $O(\log(\frac{1}{\epsilon}))$ iteration complexity. \end{itemize} These results, except for the first one, are derived from a generic complexity of RSG for the problem satisfying a \emph{local error condition}~\eqref{eqn:ler}, which has a close connection to the existing error bound conditions and growth conditions~\citep{Pang:1997,Pang:1987:PEB:35577.35584,Luo:1993,DBLP:journals/corr/nesterov16linearnon,Bolte:2006:LIN:1328019.1328299} in the literature.
+\item When $f$ is locally quadratically growing (see Definition~\ref{def:ssc}), which is a weaker condition than strong convexity, RSG can achieve an $O(\frac{1}{\epsilon}\log(\frac{1}{\epsilon}))$ iteration complexity. \item When $f$ admits a local Kurdyka-\L ojasiewicz property (see Definition~\ref{def:KL}) with a power desingularizing function of degree $1-\beta$ where $\beta\in[0,1)$, RSG can achieve an $O(\frac{1}{\epsilon^{2\beta}}\log(\frac{1}{\epsilon}))$ complexity. \item When the epigraph of $f$ over $\Omega$ is a polyhedron, RSG can achieve linear convergence, i.e., an $O(\log(\frac{1}{\epsilon}))$ iteration complexity. \end{itemize} These results, except for the first one, are derived from a generic complexity of RSG for the problem satisfying a \emph{local error condition}~\eqref{eqn:ler}, which has a close connection to the existing error bound conditions and growth conditions~\citep{Pang:1997,Pang:1987:PEB:35577.35584,Luo:1993,DBLP:journals/corr/nesterov16linearnon,Bolte:2006:LIN:1328019.1328299} in the literature.
 In spite of its simplicity, the analysis of RSG provides additional insight on improving first-order methods' iteration complexity via restarting.
-It is known that restarting can improve the theoretical complexity of (stochastic) SG method for non-smooth problem when strongly convexity is assumed~\citep{DBLP:journals/siamjo/GhadimiL13,NIPS2012_4543,hazan-20110-beyond} but we show that restarting can be still helpful for SG methods under other (weaker) assumptions.
-Although we focus on SG methods, the similar idea can be incorporated into various existing algorithms, leading to different variants of restarted first-order methods. {In particular, built on the groundwork (in particular Lemma~\ref{lem:lowf} and Lemma~\ref{lem:generalp}) laid in this paper~\footnote{The first version of this paper appeared on arXiv on December 9, 2015 and a complete version of this paper appeared on arXiv on April 5, 2016. }, several pieces of studies have improved the convergence of non-smooth optimization with a special structure~\citep{DBLP:journals/corr/abs-1607-03815}, stochastic subgradient methods~\citep{DBLP:journals/corr/abs-1607-01027} and projection-reduced first-order methods~\citep{DBLP:journals/corr/abs-non}. }
+It is known that restarting can improve the theoretical complexity of (stochastic) SG method for non-smooth problems when strongly convexity is assumed~\citep{DBLP:journals/siamjo/GhadimiL13,NIPS2012_4543,hazan-20110-beyond} but we show that restarting can be still helpful for SG methods under other (weaker) assumptions.
+We would like to remark that the key lemma (Lemma~\ref{lem:lowf}) developed in this work can be leveraged to develop faster algorithms in different contexts. {For example, built on the groundwork laid in this paper , \citet{DBLP:journals/corr/abs-1607-03815} have developed new smoothing algorithms to improve the convergence of Nesterov's smoothing algorithm~\citep{Nesterov:2005:SMN} for non-smooth optimization with a special structure, and \citet{DBLP:journals/corr/abs-1607-01027} have developed new stochastic gradient methods to improve the convergence of standard stochastic subgradient method.}